NREL/BlendPATH/README.md

 `git clone https://github.nrel.gov/Hyblend/BlendPATH.git`

 ## Create environment
-A conda evironoment can useful for satisfying the Python requirement.
+A conda environoment can useful for satisfying the Python requirement.
 First, open an anaconda powershell.
 Within the powershell, we will first create a conda environment to install BlendPATH in.
 This command below creates a conda environment called `BlendPATH_env`.
 The second argument is the Python version.
 We default to 3.8.19 for compatibility with Cantera for some Mac OSX users.
 However, more experienced users may relax this constraint in the [configuration file](pyproject.toml) Note: you may swap `BlendPATH_env` with whatever you would like to name the environment

 `conda create -n BlendPATH_env python=3.8.19`